Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC for SGLD

-Provided that the appropriate assumptions are satisfied for $U$ we can thus use Algorithm \ref{alg:CouplingLangevinDiscretisation} with Euler method or implicit Euler to approximate expectations with respect to $\pi$.
-For large $N$ the sum in Equation (\ref{eq:SGLDU}) becomes the bottleneck.
-One way to deal with this is to replace the gradient by a a lower cost stochastic approximation.
-In the following, we extend the MLMC approach to the SGLD recursion in Equation (\ref{eq:SGLD})
+Provided that appropriate assumptions are satisfied for $U$ we can thus use Algorithm \ref{alg:CouplingLangevinDiscretisation} with Euler or implicit Euler schemes to approximate expectations with respect to $\pi(dx)$.
+For large $N$ the sum in equation (\ref{eq:SGLDU}) becomes a computational bottleneck.
+One way to deal with this is to replace the gradient by a lower cost stochastic approximation.
+In the following we apply our MLMC for SGLD framework to the recursion in Equation (\ref{eq:SGLD})